The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results

 The asymptotic analysis of minimisers for~$\F_\eps$, subject to Dirichlet boundary conditions, has been carried out in the paper~\cite{CanevariMajumdarStroffoliniWang}.
 In the present paper, instead, we consider general \emph{critical points}~$(\Q_\eps, \, \M_\eps)$ of the functional~$\F_\eps$, that is, finite-energy solutions of the Euler-Lagrange system of equations

 At first sight, both~\eqref{EL-Q} and~\eqref{EL-M} look like perturbed Ginzburg-Landau systems.
-However, we shall see later on that~\eqref{EL-M} can be regarded as the Euler-Lagrange equation of a `perturbed' vectorial Allen-Cahn-type energy functional, i.e. the functional $E_\eps$ defined in~\eqref{eq:Eeps-intro} below.
+However, \eqref{EL-M} can be regarded as the Euler-Lagrange equation of a `perturbed' vectorial Allen-Cahn-type energy functional with wells depending on~$\Q_\eps$.
+Indeed, the coupling term favours~$\M_\eps$ to align with the eigenvector of~$\Q_\eps$ corresponding to the positive eigenvalue, so that for each nozero value of~$\Q_\eps$, there are exactly two values of~$\M_\eps$ that minimise the potential.
 We will consider Dirichlet boundary conditions for~$\Q_\eps$ and either Dirichlet or Neumann boundary conditions for~$\M_\eps$ (see~\eqref{hp:bc}, \eqref{hp:bcbis} below for details).

 There are physical motivations behind the analysis of general critical points, including both stable and unstable ones.
 In setting up variational models for physical systems, there is some consensus that observable configurations (often also referred to as \emph{stable configurations}, according to Gibbs) should correspond to minimisers or local minimisers of the energy, subject to boundary conditions as appropriate.
 However, there are experimentally and numerically observed cases \cite{Cahn, CahnHilliard, GurtinMatano} in which, before decaying into a state of minimal or locally minimal energy an unperturbed system remains in a state of \emph{unstable equilibrium} (also called a \emph{metastable phase}) for quite a long time, with respect to the typical time-scale of the overall dynamics.
 It is been argued in~\cite{GurtinMatano} that such unstable equilibria should correspond to general critical points, so that their mathematical analysis is physically justified.
 These general remarks are particularly relevant to the functional~\eqref{eq:Feps} we are considering, since numerical results~\cite{bisht2019, CanevariMajumdarStroffoliniWang} show an abundance of critical points, stable and unstable.